BugsBunny-MansouraHackathon2024/GouzourApp/README.md

 Distributed under the MIT License.
 See `LICENSE` file for more information.

 ## Made for GDG Delta - Mansoura Hackathon 2024
+Made with the latest cutting-edge technologies and patterns. #GDG_Delta